zunstraal/J-Co-Project/languageSpecification/saveAs.md

 ## Issues
-An exception error is raised in case *.2* if the DB is not previously declared by means of the  [USE DB](/languageSpecification/useDb.md) command.
+An exception error is raised in case *.2* if the DB is not previously declared by means of the  [Use DB](/languageSpecification/useDb.md) command.

 ## References